arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedJavaAndroid.md

 Weight: 70
 -->

-# Get started with Bing Speech Recognition and/or intent in Java on Android
+# Get started with Speech Recognition and/or intent in Java on Android

-Develop a basic Android application that uses Bing Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
+Develop a basic Android application that uses Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
 You have a choice of using a REST API or a client library.
 The main differences are outlined below.

 ###REST API
 Using the REST API means getting only one reco result back with no partial results.
 Documentation for the REST API can be found [here](../API-Reference-REST/Home.md) and code samples [here](https://oxfordportal.blob.core.windows.net/speech/doc/recognition/Program.cs).